kaBeech/monads-are-easy/README.md

 ## Summary

-A monadic type is the base type plus some extra information/effects.
+A monadic type is the base type plus some structure which may contain extra information/effects.

 Having a monad means that: